surniaulula/wpsso/readme.txt

 * **New Features**
 	* Deprecated the WPSSO ORG Premium add-on.
 * **Improvements**
-	* Added a new "Organization Location" option under the SSO > General Settings > Social and Search Sites > Google tab.
+	* Added a new "Organization Location" option under the SSO &gt; General Settings &gt; Social and Search Sites &gt; Google tab.
 * **Bugfixes**
 	* Fixed support for a home page custom Schema Type from the Document SSO metabox when getting the site organization options.
 * **Developer Notes**